QatarEnergy LNG: Operations

 The shareholders of the QatarEnergy LNG N(1) are QatarEnergy, ExxonMobil, TotalEnergies, Mitsui and Marubeni.
 It owns three LNG trains.
 In 2008, it produced 10.09 million tonnes of liquefied natural gas.
 The projected production for the end of 2012 was 42 million tonnes per year.

 QatarEnergy LNG N(2), a joint venture of QatarEnergy and ExxonMobil, owns LNG trains 4 and 5 with a capacity of 7.8 million tonnes per year each.
 It is supplying LNG for the South Hook LNG terminal at Milford Haven, Pembrokeshire, Wales, from where gas is fed to the South Wales Gas Pipeline.
 This covers 20% of the United Kingdom's needs of LNG.

 QatarEnergy LNG N(3) is a joint venture between QatarEnergy, ConocoPhillips and Mitsui.
 QatarEnergy LNG N(4) is a joint venture between QatarEnergy and Shell.
 At first approached as separate projects, QatarEnergy LNG N(3) and N(4) are now being built by a joint asset development team that is staffed by QatarEnergy LNG, ConocoPhillips and Shell employees as well as project direct hires and short term contractors.
 Its trains have started up by end 2010 (N(3)) and early 2011 (N(4)).

 QatarEnergy LNG's offshore operations are located approximately 80 km northeast of Qatar's mainland on the North Field.
 The production facilities were commissioned in 1996.
 Processed gas is transferred to shore with the associated condensate via a single 32 in subsea pipeline.

 QatarEnergy LNG transports its LNG by using two classes of LNG tankers known as Q-Max and Q-Flex.

-At present QatarEnergy is spending almost $30bn in expanding its North Field, to raise its annual production capacity from 77m tonnes of LNG to 110m by 2025.
-A second phase is expected to increase it to 126m tonnes by 2027.
+QatarEnergy plans to expand Qatar's LNG production capacity from 77 million tons per year to 142 million tons per year by 2030 through further development of the North Field.
+The revised target, announced in 2024, increased the previously planned capacity of 126 tons per year.
 In March 2024, the first three modules for the Field were completed and left Saipem’s fabrication yard.